Explained: What is Citizenship Amendment Bill, does it violate Article 14

 The protection of Article 14 applies equally to both citizens and foreigners.

-The Bill would hurt the Assam National Register of Citizens (NRC), which defines all illegal immigrants, irrespective of religion.
+It is also opined that the bill will hurt the Assam National Register of Citizens (NRC), which defines all illegal immigrants, irrespective of religion.

 What happened with the bill

-The bill is a key BJP plank which is aimed at granting nationality to non-Muslim immigrants from neighbouring countries.
+The Citizenship bill is a key BJP plank which is aimed at granting nationality to non-Muslim immigrants from neighbouring countries.

 The Bill had been passed by the Lok Sabha by the Modi government on January 8 but was not introduced in the Rajya Sabha.